 I set to work designing my fox and preparing it to cut on my Cricut Maker.
-As we have discussed before, I really have zero talent when it comes to free hand painting but, with the help from my Cricut, I can create some great stencils.
-I may not be able to free hand paint but, I have mad stenciling skills!
+As we have discussed before, I really have zero talent when it comes to freehand painting but, with the help of my Cricut, I can create some great stencils.
+I may not be able to freehand paint but, I have mad stenciling skills!

 I realize that this is a rather specific project but really, This stencil and the concept can work on all kinds of furniture or signs.
 So, don’t get discouraged if you don’t live close to an IKEA.
 You can find something that this will look super cute on.
 Here are the basic supplies.